 BearHead Photography Bird Pictures

-Watching bald eagles never is tiring.
+Watching bald eagles never gets tiring.
 They are such a large majestic bird and fly with such ease.
-One morning just as the sun was rising, this eagle swam close to the river trying to scare river otters and hoping they would drop their fish.
-Edition of 40.
+One morning, just as the sun was rising, this bald eagle flew close to the river trying to scare river otters hoping they would drop their fish.

 Great Owl Eyes